On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Acknowledgments

 \section{Acknowledgments}

-P.J. would like to thank Smik Patel for helpful discussions.
-This work was funded under the NSERC Quantum Consortium of Distributed Quantum Computing program and Applied Quantum Challenge NRC.
+The authors thank Smik Patel and Tsung-Chi Chiang for helpful discussions, and Songhao Bao and Ilias Magoulas for constructive comments that helped improve the manuscript.
+This work was funded under the NSERC Quantum Consortium of Distributed Quantum Computing program and the Applied Quantum Challenge of the National Research Council (NRC).